Baolis of Mehrauli

 Gandhak Ki Baoli, built by Sultan Iltutmish in the early 13th century.
 It is one of the three baolis in Mehrauli.

 The Baolis of Mehrauli are four stepwells approached through single stage or three stage steps, located in Mehrauli in Delhi, India, in the Mehrauli Archaeological Park mainlined by the Archaeological Survey of India.
 These are the Anangtal Baoli, the Gandhak Ki Baoli, and the Rajon Ki Baoli.
 These were built below the ground level as ground water edifices and were built near shrines in medieval times.

 Location

 The baolis in Mehrauli are located in the South district of Delhi.
 Two of the baolis, Gandhak ki Baoli and Rajon ki Baoli, lie in the Archaeological Park maintained by the Archaeological Survey of India near Qutab Minar.
-Gandhak ki Baoli (to the south of the Adham Khan's tomb) is at one extremity of the Archaeological Park.
+Gandhak ki Baoli (to the south of Adham Khan's tomb) is at one extremity of the Archaeological Park.
 Rajon ki Baoli is 200 m away from this baoli.
-Anangtal Baoli is in a forest 100 meters (330 ft) west of the Yogmaya Mandir, behind a neighborhood and outside of the Archaeological Park complex.
+Anangtal Baoli is in a forest 100 meters (330 ft) west of the Yogmaya Mandir, behind a neighborhood, and outside of the Archaeological Park complex.
 While the baoli built by Emperor Aurangzeb near Zafar Mahal was illegally occupied and destroyed by locals to make residential houses.